EduKru/An-Optimization-Portfolio-Decision-Science/README.md

 # Operations Research Projects (Check for Overview)
 This is a portfolio on all the projects I completed during my studies at TU Kaiserslautern.
-The smaller projects I started on my own in order to get familiar with other solvers like gurobi and MiniZinc.
+The smaller projects I started on my own, in order to get familiar with other solvers like gurobi and MiniZinc.
 ---

 ### Major Projects